starlocke/team-lambda-soen-6011/src/skill-pages/software-configuration-management/Automating-Software-Configuration-Management-Pipelines.md

 Purely analyzing the full breadth of software configuration management, though, it becomes clear that having a lot experience, knowledge, and skill in all the related software engineering areas of knowledge would be most beneficial.

+Pathways to acquiring a sufficient amount of know-how in configuration management may be studies (formal or informal) in: computer science, software engineering, and/or information systems.

 This provides the 10 out of 10 classification of this skill in the technical domain.